Glen & Stephen Thistlewood

 Copyright G&S Thistlewood, January 2024.

-Lancaster Glass Company may not be a familiar name to Carnival Glass collectors, as they made only a relatively limited range of Carnival Glass - pressed, iridised glass with a moulded pattern - dating probably from around 1910-15.
-However, their later iridescent Stretch Glass lines dating from the 1920s, are known to many in shapes such as comports, candies and bonbons.
+Lancaster Glass Company may not be a familiar name to Carnival Glass collectors, as they made only a relatively limited range of Carnival Glass - pressed, iridised glass with a moulded pattern - dating from as early as 1909.
+Their later iridescent Stretch Glass lines dating from the 1920s, are known to many in shapes such as comports, candies and bonbons.

 Illustration from The Lancaster Glass Co. catalogue.